AlaskaAirlines/AuroDocsSite/src/content/markdown/codetest.md

 ## Using the Auro WC-Generator

-To use the generator, please read through the [Getting Started](https://auro.alaskaair.com/getting-started/developers/generator/getting-started) documentation.
+To use the generator, please read through the [installer guide](/generator/install) as well as our [API documentation](/generator/api).

+It will be informative to read through the [generator's best practices](/generator/best-practice) and [API development](/generator/define-api) documentation.
+As well as our [CSS guidelines](/css/conventions), specifically the section on [idiomatic CSS](/css/idiomatic-css).
+Lastly, please review our contributing guidelines documentation on [Conventional Commits](https://auro.alaskaair.com/contributing#:~:text=the%20outlined%20steps.-,Conventional%20Commits,-This%20project%20utilizes).

 ## Expectations